tedklin/dynamical/docs/design.md

     - TODO: understand this better.
 - The current implementation returns the controllability matrix by value.
 This could be an expensive operation if the matrix is large.
 An alternative is returning by reference, but undefined behavior would result because the controllability matrix is defined and created locally (in the function itself).
 Returning by reference would require the user to do something like manually define their own controllability matrix first, then pass it by reference as an argument to the function.
 Since this is a generic analysis function that would probably not be called in real-time implementations (it will most likely be run offline first), the inconvenience of forcing the user to declare their own type / dimensions for the controllability matrix outweighs the cost of the copy operation.
     - TODO: explore alternate possibilities to avoid expensive copy operation while maintaining ease of use.

+*is_controllable*
+- *namespace dynamical::analysis*
+- *type: template function*

+*discretize*
+- *namespace dynamical::analysis*
+- *type: template function*
+- This function implements continuous-time plant discretization as taught in [EECS16B](https://inst.eecs.berkeley.edu/~ee16b/sp20/).
+    - This method uses the eigenbasis (which isn't guaranteed to be real even if your matrix is real) for diagonalization.
+At first I tried to optimize for cases where the eigenbasis actually is real to avoid the overhead of *std::complex*, but it became a long struggle with the Eigen library's type deduction/conversion rules.
+I ended up just sticking with *std::complex< double >* for everything, so all DiscretePlant instances created by this function have a complex double Scalar type regardless of what ContinuousPlant is passed in.